-One day I called my best friend from high school and asked him –
+One day I called my best friend from high school and asked him, “Can you tell me who I was?”

 I experienced a trauma.
 It changed me in ways that made me unrecognizable to myself.
 I struggled with these changes, resented them, and ended up resenting myself.